Sriram-Addanki/Cancer-Disease-Prediction/README.md

-# PREDICTION-AND-DETECTION-OF-CANCER-DISEASE
+# Prediction and detection of Cancer Disease

-My Academic Project
+Academic Project